michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * the energy used between midnight and y
 * the daily energy

-Simple grouping by day would result in 12 units during the first day and 8 units in the second one.
+Simple grouping by day would result in 12 units during the first day and 8 units on the second day.
 3 units are lost.
 Sometimes your energy readings will be frequent enough that the error is small, but you can’t always count on that.

 We could try to interpolate (estimate) these missing parts, but for our case (explained later), interpolation isn't the way to go.